We are seeking a Manager for the Massachusetts Association of Community Health Workers (MACHW) to contribute to the advancement of the CHW workforce.

 - Developing and implementing a flexible but specific workplan that supports the management and triage of multiple priorities and needs, while ensuring adherence to an aggressive timeline.

-- Supervising, mentoring, evaluating, and supporting the professional development of 6-part-time regional coordinators (employed hourly, up to 8 hours per month)
+- Supervising, mentoring, evaluating, and supporting the professional development the TBH Coordinator of Member

 - Overseeing subcontractors and monitoring and guiding their programmatic and fiscal progress.

 - Preparing and submitting all required progress and data reports to funder to ensure contract

 - Working with the Director to monitor and manage the overall project budget, timeline, and programmatic